-Besides, Nha Trang is well-known for it.
+Besides, Nha Trang, Vietnam is well-known for it.
 Although there are now mud-bath spas in other regions and countries, they all seem to have been inspired by the ones in Nha Trang.

 So, what is it that draws thousands of people to mud-bath spas in Nha Trang everyday?
 Is it simply to embrace their inner child?
 Well, apparently mud bath comes with a multitude of health benefits: